Call us

 Introduction

-Unlike other companies where minimum two individuals are required to register the entity, an OPC can be registered with one individual only however one nominee will be needed.
-These companies are regulated by the Companies Act, 2013 and the Companies Incorporation Rules, 2014 under Ministry of Corporate Affairs (MCA).
+Unlike other companies where a minimum of two individuals are required to register the entity, an OPC can be registered with one individual only however one nominee will be needed.
+These companies are regulated by the Companies Act, 2013 and the Companies Incorporation Rules, 2014 under the Ministry of Corporate Affairs (MCA).

 A One Person Private Limited Company is an independent legal structure.
 While registering the companies as OPC, the owner of the company gets the privilege of having full authority over the company.